-Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award
+Charles R. Bantz Chancellor’s Community Fellowship Award

 What is Community-Engaged Research?